qsxqsxgs/UNSW/README.md

 # UNSW-Homework

-This repository contains all of the workout from courses in University of New South Whale.
+This repository consists of all workout from courses in University of New South Whale.

 Following list shows the course name in accordance with their course ID.